ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 Make sure that you use an image with a version of Kibana that is compatible with the version of Elasticsearch that your deployment is running.
 Refer to the Elasticsearch [compatibility matrix](https://www.elastic.co/support/matrix#matrix_compatibility).
 {: .tip}

-Run the Docker command in your terminal to start up the Kibana container.
+Run the Docker command in your terminal to start the Kibana container.
 ```bash
 docker container run -it --name kibana \
 -v </path/to/kibana.yml>:/usr/share/kibana/config/kibana.yml \